 - Make sure there are no outages in your area.

 - Check that your device isn't blocked from receiving cellular services and is set up with the right data plan.

 - Update your iPhone or iPad to the latest version of iOS.

 If you still can't connect to a cellular network, and have confirmed with your carrier that there isn't an issue with your account or network, try restoring your device.

 If you can connect to 3G but not 4G LTE

-If you can connect your iPhone or iPad to 3G but not 4G LTE, make sure your device is compatible with LTE.
+Make sure that your device is compatible with LTE.
 Go to Settings > Cellular > Enable LTE.
-Identify your iPhone and compare its model number with the list of supported LTE carriers for your country location.
+Identify your iPhone and compare its model number with the list of supported LTE carriers for your country or location.
 Or identify your iPad and compare its model number with the list of supported LTE carriers for your country location.
 LTE options might vary depending on your carrier's network.